-Task 1 (a) - Popular presentation of a scientific item
+Block 1: Task A - Popular presentation of a scientific item

-In task 1 (a), you will be working individually.
+In task A, you will be working individually.
 After having carefully studied the scientific article that you have been assigned, you choose one item - either a method or a concept - that is used and plays a significant role in the article.
 It is important that you limit your submission to one item - no more.
 Choose an item that you think a general audience of non-scientists or non-engineers would find difficult to understand.

 Your task is now to write a description of the item you have chosen.
 Your submission should be 400-700 words and provide an overview of this item.
-Imagine writing a description to a group of laypersons; a journalist, a physician, a researcher from a different field, a first-year KTH student, and an English teacher.
-None of these people are familiar with what you are writing about, so you need to write your presentation in such a way that they will all be able to understand it.
+Imagine writing a description to a layperson: for instance a first year KTH-student, a journalist or a teacher.
+None of these people are familiar with the exact thing you are writing about, so you need to write your presentation in such a way that they will all be able to understand it, but they have a lot of background knowledge.
 Think of magazines or websites, podcasts or conference talks that you may have encountered where science or engineering was presented to a non-expert audience.